sayeedkhalshi/content-creation/concept-book/1-concept.md

 ## Care

 Care is the last phase of learning.
+Care phase is where economics lives.
 Our narrative predicts our next movement.
 But what if we care about our next movement or that narrative.
 Then it's become fully vibed, enrgized, hormonally charged.
 That's why care phase makes us economically active.
 That's why all the things in the world is to takeover this phase along with narratives.
 The smart people thinks we shouldn't think of hormonal care and our story that much, making is not analyze how the whole world of stupid people who have active care and story running energized body to be used fot the care set by ultra geniuses to runt he world.

 # Acknowledgements Framework or decision making phase